AnaghSharma/anaghsharma.github.io/_posts/2019-05-22-hyperlink-control.md

 <br>
 ###### **WRAPPING UP**
 This is all you need to build a custom hyperlink control for Xamarin.Mac.
-I have used this control in two of my projects - [Carol](https://github.com/AnaghSharma/Carol){:target="_blank"}{:.active} and [Ambar](https://github.com/AnaghSharma/Ambar){:target="_blank"}{:.active}.
-You can access the [source code here](https://github.com/AnaghSharma/Carol/blob/master/Carol/Controls/HyperlinkTextField.cs){:target="_blank"}{:.active}.
+I have used this control in two of my projects - [Carol](https://github.com/AnaghSharma/Carol){:target="_blank" aria-label="View Carol on GitHub"}{:.active .font-medium} and [Ambar](https://github.com/AnaghSharma/Ambar){:target="_blank" aria-label="View Ambar on GitHub"}{:.active .font-medium}.
+You can access the [source code here](https://github.com/AnaghSharma/Carol/blob/master/Carol/Controls/HyperlinkTextField.cs){:target="_blank" aria-label="Explore the source code on GitHub"}{:.active .font-medium}.
 Let me know if you need some help or think this artcle can be improved in one way or the other.

 <br>
 <strong>// KEEP MAKING.<strong>